 Sensory & Consumer Science

-This module focuses on the use of people who indicate their sensory perceptions and preferences in the evaluation of wines, beers and spirits.
-Sensory science bridges the gap between the objective or subjective quality perception of a wine on the one hand and the chemical composition of a wine and other external quality characteristics of a wine such as the image of a producer or a region, the label design or the price tag.
-In this way, students acquire a comprehensive knowledge of how the human senses function, how perception shapes preferences and how consumer decisions are made and changed.
-In addition to learning relevant sensory techniques and statistical methods, students must apply these in case studies and small projects in their companies or cooperating companies.
+This module focuses on the use of people who describe their sensory perceptions and preferences when evaluating wines, beers, and spirits.
+Sensory analysis bridges the gap between the objective or subjective perception of a wine’s quality, on the one hand, and the wine’s chemical composition and other external quality characteristics—such as the image of a producer or region, the label design, or the price tag—on the other.
+In this way, students gain comprehensive knowledge of how the human senses function, how perception shapes preferences, and how consumer decisions are made and influenced.
+In addition to learning relevant sensory techniques and statistical methods, students must apply these in case studies and small projects at their own companies or partner companies.

 Language: English

-Duration: 3 attendance days - divided over both attendance weeks of the 1st semester; individual preparation and follow-up time
+Duration: 3 days of in-person instruction—spread across both in-person weeks of the first semester; individual preparation and follow-up time

 Seminar location: Wine Campus Neustadt

-Information and materials: Will be made available via the learning platform Olat.
-Location and timetable are also available online.
-Access is granted after successful registration.
+Information and materials: Provided via the Olat learning platform.
+The location and schedule are also available online.
+Access is granted upon successful registration.

-Examination: Preparation and presentation of a case study during the attendance period.
-Processing of the case study in the preparation time between the two attendance weeks of the semester.
+Assessment: Preparation and presentation of a case study during the in-person sessions.
+Work on the case study during the preparation period between the two in-person weeks of the semester.